-We were back at Town Quay quite early so we headed on to the container docks and then beat back again in a failing breeze.
+We were back quite early so we headed on to the container docks and then beat back again in a failing breeze.
 A great day out, plenty of variety and a lot of ground covered.

 17 June 2019 Scrub Day

 Thunderbolt gets her bottom spruced up

 Monday was scrub day.
 We had the maintenance grid booked at the RAF yacht club, paint, rollers, anodes and willing volunteers.
 We were on the grid by 1130 and waited for the tide to drop – and waited and… well it is the Solent.

 Drying out Thunderbolt is always interesting as she has a tendency to settle at the stern.
 Lines have to be rigged from the primary winches forward to substantial cleats onshore keep her level.
 Once the tide had dropped the hull wasn’t too bad at all but a blast off with the club’s pressure washer had it squeaky clean.

 Many hands made light work of masking the waterline and rolling on a couple of tins of anti fouling paint.
 We also changed the hull anode and all was looking good.
 While waiting for the tide to return we hauled out our anchor cable onto the RAF yacht club lawn and fitted little plastic markers at 5m intervals.
 The original chain calibration wore away aeons ago so judging the amount of cable to use when anchoring has always been a case of ‘plenty – plus a bit for luck’ (a variation on ‘if in doubt – let more out’) which works but is a bit un-scientific for a training boat.